 - After reading the two books, students pick the one they thought had the best illustrations.
-For K-2 it’s a show of hands, for 3-4 we are going to try voting via a google form – this is just an informal “Which of the two had the strongest illustrations?” vote.
-The official vote comes in week 5.
+For K-1 it’s a show of hands, for 2-3 we are going to try voting via a google form – this is just an informal “Which of the two had the strongest illustrations?” vote.
+The official vote comes in week 4.

 - I add up the votes.
 Most votes gets the medal, the next closest batch of vote getters receive honors.
 I announce the winners to students!

-Here are the books we’re reading this year (be sure to check out the Mock Caldecott list on Goodreads, the discussion list at Calling Caldecott, and the Caldecott predictions at A Fuse #8 Production for more ideas):
+Here are the books we’re reading this year.
+Admittedly, it’s a fairly limited list.
+Be sure to check out the Mock Caldecott list on Goodreads, the discussion list at Calling Caldecott, John Schu and Colby Sharp’s Mock Caldecott list, and the Caldecott predictions at A Fuse #8 Production for more ideas:

 How do you Mock Caldecott?
 Leave advice in the comments.

 Filed under: Articles

 About Travis Jonker